 Many of the organizations that participate in the E-Cycle Washington program also belong to the Take It Back Network.
 This network operates in King, Pierce and Snohomish counties.
 It’s a group of retailers, repair shops, non-profit organizations, waste haulers and recyclers that offer convenient options for recycling certain products that should not be disposed of in the trash.
 I can’t give you an exhaustive list of all of the items that various groups take, but here’s a partial list of what one can recycle: audio and video equipment, cell phones, printers, computer peripherals, copiers, fax machines, PDAs, pagers, tapes, discs, video game consoles, and circuit boards.

-One can use this eCycling Center web site to locate recycling resources across the country.
 One of my preferred recyclers is Interconnection, located in Fremont.
 While they are a highly certified recycler, they try to reuse as much equipment as possible.
 They test all equipment that is donated and make some computers and equipment available to low-income individuals, people who volunteer their time at Interconnection and local non-profit organizations.
 Additionally, they ship some computers to overseas groups who can put them to use.
 I donate most of my computers, monitors, printers, scanners and other peripherals at Interconnection and encourage you to consider them as well.

 The Seattle Public Utilities web site lets you search it to find how to donate, recycle or dispose of many items.

 In future articles I’ll provide more detail about how to recycle specific items like compact fluorescent lamps, zip disks, floppy disks, video tapes, film and other items.